Frase vs Scalenut for SEO Content Writing 2026: Which Tool Actually Delivers?

 ✅ Pros ❌ Cons

-Clean, minimal editor Limited keyword research tools
+Clean, focused editor Limited keyword research tools

 Real-time content scoring No Cruise Mode or bulk drafting

-Great for editorial teams No mobile app
+Great for editorial workflows No mobile app

 Scalenut